gravity-doc/gravity-doc.github.io/docs/Software/Proxy.md

 ## 1. Enable proxy on a computing node

-We have setup a clash proxy on login02 which can be used to relay traffic between computing nodes and the internet.
+We have setup a clash proxy service on login02 which can be used to relay traffic between computing nodes and the internet.

 The proxy also automatically speeds up slow connections to blocked/throttled websites overseas such as GitHub.